Physics Lab Equipment

 Introduction

-This Ramsauer-Townsen effect experimental apparatus can measure IS-VA and IP-VA curves, and determine the relationship between scattering probability and electron speed.
 The instruction manual contains comprehensive materials including experimental configurations, principles and step-by-step instructions.
 Please click Experiment Theory and Contents to find more information about this apparatus.

 Specifications